The following policies and procedures are for the University Archives and Records Management program. For more information, contact records@ua.edu.

 Procedures

-1. To transfer records to University Archives, fill out the Records Transfer Form (RTF) and the accompanying Box Inventory.
+1. To transfer records to University Archives, complete the Box Transfer Form for Storage below.
 Contact records@ua.edu for assistance if you have any questions.

-2. Submit the RTF to records@ua.edu.
-An RTF must be submitted to University Archives prior to physical transfer.
-University Archives will deny or approve transfer of records based on the information provided in the RTF.
+2. A Box Transfer Form must be submitted to University Archives prior to physical transfer.
+University Archives will deny or approve transfer of records based on the information provided in the form.

 Retrieving Records